Juggling a career, caring for your family and other responsibilities can put you in a position of financial disadvantage when it’s time to retire.

 5) Increased divorce rates over age 50

-A woman who has spent a significant number of years out of the workforce is at a financial disadvantage when she goes through a divorce after age 50.
+A woman who has spent a significant number of years out of the workforce is at a financial disadvantage when she goes through a divorce at a later age.

 6) Death of a spouse